rmwc/rmwc/src/grid/README.md

 | `tablet` | `undefined \| number` | Number of columns to span on a tablet. |

-## GridInner
+## GridRow
 By default, an inner grid component is included inside of <Grid>.
-Use GridInner when doing nested Grids.
+Use GridRow when doing nested Grids.